raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ```

 #### Firmware release status
-The firmware release status maps to sub-directory of bootloader firmware images and is used to select different release streams according to stability.
+The firmware release status maps to subdirectory of bootloader firmware images and is used to select different release streams according to stability.
 By default, Raspbian only selects critical updates (security fixes or major hardware compatiblity changes) since most users do not use alternate boot modes (TFTP, USB etc)

 * critical - Default - rarely updated
-* stable - Updated when when new/advanced features have been successfully beta tested.
+* stable - Updated when new/advanced features have been successfully beta tested.
 * beta - New or experimental features are tested here first.

-Since the release status string is just a sub-directory name then it's possible to create your own release streams e.g. a pinned release or custom network boot configuration.
+Since the release status string is just a subdirectory name then it's possible to create your own release streams e.g. a pinned release or custom network boot configuration.

 ### Enable network boot
 Network boot is not enabled by default in the bootloader.
 To enable it the bootloader configuration file must be edited.